small lotus divider graphic on neutral colored background.

 • Peer-reviewed research on formulation science and bioavailability

-Specific sources will be referenced in future ingredient- and product-focused articles.
+Specific sources are referenced in ingredient- and product-focused articles where they are most directly relevant.

 Read More